 Principles for Bank Note Design

 On 8 October 2014, the Bank of Canada invited Canadians to comment on the principles that guide the design of the country’s bank notes by responding to an online questionnaire.
-The consultation stemmed from a review of the process used to select, develop and design the visual content for the Polymer series of bank notes.
+The consultation stemmed from a review of the process used to select, develop and design the visual content for the Frontiers series of bank notes.

 Highlights of Public Consultation